Wind Chill Advisory issued for Central St. Louis, Koochiching, North St. Louis by NWS - NewsBreak

 Flood Warning issued for St. Tammany by NWS

-Effective: 2023-02-04 19:07:00 CST Expires: 2023-02-05 13:15:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2023-02-05 18:58:00 CST Expires: 2023-02-06 13:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Caution is urged when walking near riverbanks.
 Additional information is available at www.weather.gov/lix.
 Click on the Rivers and Lakes menu for forecasts and observations.
 The next statement will be issued when updates are needed.
-Target Area: St. Tammany The Flood Warning continues for the following rivers in Mississippi...Louisiana Pearl River Near Pearl River affecting St. Tammany Parish, Hancock and Pearl River Counties.
-Pearl River Near Bogalusa affecting Washington, St. Tammany Parishes, Hancock and Pearl River Counties.
-FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Moderate flooding is forecast. * WHERE...Pearl River Near Pearl River. * WHEN...Until further notice. * IMPACTS...At 17.0 feet, When the river is falling, water on low lying property and over the lower portions of streets in River Gardens Subdivision will slowly begin to drain. * ADDITIONAL DETAILS - The estimated stage was 17.5 feet at 6:00 PM CST Saturday. - Forecast...The river is expected to fall to 15.8 feet Tuesday, February 14. - Flood stage is 14.0 feet. - http://www.weather.gov/safety/flood
+Target Area: St. Tammany The Flood Warning continues for the following rivers in Mississippi...Louisiana Pearl River Near Pearl River affecting Hancock, St. Tammany and Pearl River Counties.
+Pearl River Near Bogalusa affecting Hancock, Washington, St. Tammany and Pearl River Counties.
+For the Lower Pearl River...including Bogalusa, Pearl River Moderate flooding is forecast.
+FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Moderate flooding is forecast. * WHERE...Pearl River Near Pearl River. * WHEN...Until further notice. * IMPACTS...At 17.0 feet, When the river is falling, water on low lying property and over the lower portions of streets in River Gardens Subdivision will slowly begin to drain. * ADDITIONAL DETAILS - The estimated stage was 17.3 feet at 6:00 PM CST Sunday. - Forecast...The river is expected to fall to 15.5 feet Wednesday, February 15. - Flood stage is 14.0 feet. - Flood History...This crest compares to a previous crest of 17.3 feet on 07/08/1916. - http://www.weather.gov/safety/flood

 Comments / 0